LeMaker/LMK.GPIO/README.md

 LMK.GPIO README

 LMK.GPIO is a GPIO library that can support LeMaker SBC products, such as Banana Pro/Pi, LeMaker Guitar.
-In order to use convinient, we set most functions name to the same as the RPi.GPIO for Raspberry Pi.
+In order to use convenient, we set most functions name to the same as the RPi.GPIO for Raspberry Pi.
 The LMK.GPIO API usage are the same to the [RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO).
 You can donwload the LMK.GPIO from: https://github.com/LeMaker/LMK.GPIO.